Our Vision

 Dionne Guerra is a graduate of Walsh University with over a decade of experience in the field of special education.
 From teaching in the classroom to becoming a Director of Special Education for Westwood Preparatory Academy, she has found her career fulfilling and motivating as an advocate for disadvantaged students.
 Dionne strives to ensure the students receive a quality education, the opportunity to be challenged, and to have educational success.
 She enjoys traveling, and is an avid cook.

-Tamara Rieser, Curriculum Director for Westwood
+Tamara Rieser, Curriculum and Principal Hannah Neil Center for Children

 Mrs. Rieser holds a Master of Education degree from The Ohio State University and a Bachelor of Education degree from Ohio Dominican College.
 She worked as a teacher from 1993 - 2017.
 She became the Director of Education at WPA and has been in her position at Hittle House since 2018.